mkcn/fastHistory/README.md

-# fastHistory 2.0 - speed up the usage of your terminal!
+# fastHistory 2.0 - speed up your terminal!

 A python tool connected to your terminal to store important commands, search them in a fast way and automatically paste them into your terminal